 The break-even point is the amount of sales required to cover a company's costs and expenses that are reported on its income statement.
 In other words, the break-even point will result in a net income of $0 on an income statement prepared using the accrual method of accounting.

-The break-even point in dollars of revenues can be calculated by dividing a company's total fixed expenses by its contribution margin ratio.
+The break-even point expressed in dollars of revenues is calculated by dividing the company's total fixed expenses for the accounting period by its contribution margin ratio.

 The break-even point in units of products is calculated by dividing the company's total fixed expenses for the accounting period by the contribution margin per unit.

 The break-even calculation assumes that the selling prices, contribution margins, and fixed expenses will not change.